Search results for

 Samsung Chat Assist

-Galaxy AI has already made its way to 2023 Samsung flagship phones and tablets with the One UI 6.1 update.
-This includes the Galaxy S23 series and the Tab S9 family as well as foldables like the Galaxy Z Flip 5 and Z Fold 5.
-The update has already rolled out in most regions, so head into the Settings app and check for updates manually.
+All Samsung phones and tablets released this year support Galaxy AI.
+The suite was first rolled out to 2023 Samsung flagship phones and tablets with the One UI 6.1 update.
+This included the Galaxy S23 series and the Tab S9 family as well as foldables like the Galaxy Z Flip 5 and Z Fold 5.
+If you own an older Samsung device, you may have to head into the Settings app and check for updates.

-Many Galaxy AI features will come to Samsung's older foldables and phones, going back to the S22 series.
+Many Galaxy AI features have been backported to Samsung's older foldables and phones, going back to the S22 series.

-In an unexpected turn of events, Samsung announced that it will also bring its AI features to the Galaxy S22 series and other 2022 flagships like the Z Flip 4 and Tab S8.
+In an unexpected turn of events at the time, Samsung announced that it would also bring its AI features to the Galaxy S22 series and other 2022 flagships like the Z Flip 4 and Tab S8.
 The One UI 6.1 update, which started rolling out in May 2024, brought Galaxy AI to these older devices.
-Similarly, a handful of new features were backported from the Galaxy Z Flip 6 and Fold 6 to older Samsung phones via the One UI 6.1.1 update.
+Future updates like One UI 8 will continue to deliver new AI features to older devices.

-It’s a positive sign that Samsung has brought its latest AI features to previous year’s flagships.
-We’ve seen Google do the opposite with the Pixel 8 series, after all.
-It also bodes well for future releases as you can take solace in the fact that you’ll likely get some of next year’s features if you buy a Galaxy S24 today.
+It’s a positive sign that Samsung continues to bring its latest AI features to previous year’s flagships.
+We’ve seen Google do the opposite with the Pixel series, after all.
+It also bodes well for future releases as you can take solace in the fact that you’ll likely get some of next year’s features if you buy a flagship Galaxy today.

 Is Galaxy AI free for Samsung phones and tablets?